blbadger/blbadger.github.io/language-discreteness.md

 ```

 This is a marked contrast from performing gradient descent on the input embedding, where cosine similarity yields accurate representations even for one-word inputs (ie 'George' is 'George').

+Why would the use of cosine similarity be unable to give accurate input representations when applied to input space of very small inputs but not larger ones?
+It is helpful to consider here what exactly is being optimized: the cosine of $\phi$ is equal to the dot product of two vectors divided by the norms of those vectors multiplied together.

+One of the operations in the self-attention module is a dot product transformation,

+$$

+$$

+The trained Llama model may therefore be thought to use the dot product to distinguish between various words.

 ### Noise on a Discreet Channel